luisamesty/Amerpsoft-iDempiere-community/org.amerpsoft.com.idempiere.lco.withholding/README.md

 AMERPSOFT LCO Withholding is a Fork for LCO Withholding from GolbalQss (Carlos Ruiz).

 This Plugin is intended to solve Venezuela´s requirement for Withholding Documents Registration and Printing.
 These Modifications include Multiple Invoices registering.
 Carlos Ruiz – GlobalQSS, developed original Plugin.
-This version is actually tested on Idempiere Version from 2.1 to 7.1.
+This version is actually tested on Idempiere Version 8.2.

 ## <b>Documentation</b>
 For complete information.